Barcelona Airport to City: Transfer Guide

 What is the best way from Barcelona Airport to the city?

-For most visitors, the Aerobus is the best way from Barcelona Airport to the city because it is direct, frequent and easy to use with luggage.
-The Renfe R2 Nord train is excellent from Terminal 2 if you are staying near Sants or Passeig de Gràcia.
+For most visitors, the Aerobus is the best option because it is direct, frequent and easy to use with luggage.

 How much does the Aerobus cost?

-The Aerobus fare listed in this guide is €5.90 one-way and €10.20 return.
-Check the official Aerobus site before travel in case fares change.
+The fare listed in this guide is €5.90 one-way and €10.20 return.
+Check the official Aerobus website before travelling for the latest prices.

 Can I use a T-Casual card from Barcelona Airport?